Tours and Attractions in Kaş

 The official currency of Kaş is the Turkish lira (₺).

-Changing your national currency (Euro, English Pounds, US dollars, and others) in Kaş can be done with ease, as these can be seamlessly exchanged for Turkish liras (TYR).
+Changing your national currency (Euro, British Pounds, US dollars, and others) in Kaş is easy, as these can be exchanged for Turkish lira (TRY).
 In many places, it is also possible to pay directly in dollars and euros.

 Most businesses are equipped with payment terminals for credit and debit cards.
-However, visitors are advised to carry some Turkish cash for minor purchases or shops that don’t accept credit cards.
+However, visitors are advised to carry some Turkish cash for minor purchases or shops that do not accept credit cards.

-Money can be changed and withdrawn with ATMs at tourist areas, shopping centres, main streets, and train stations across Turkey.
+Money can be exchanged and withdrawn at ATMs in tourist areas, shopping centres, main streets, and train stations across Turkey.
 In Kaş, voyagers can also withdraw cash at various bank branches along Atatürk Boulevard, with a popular foreign exchange counter, Kaş Cash Point, located next to Merkez Süleyman Cami.

-Experienced travellers recommend avoiding currency change at airports and hotels due to less favourable rates.
+Experienced travellers recommend avoiding currency exchange at airports and hotels due to less favourable rates.

 Security in Kaş

 One key reason sightseers flock to Kaş is the sense of security, allowing guests to explore freely at any time.
-Nevertheless, it’s important to follow a few safety guidelines.
+Nevertheless, it is important to follow a few safety guidelines.

-It is recommended to be cautious of the strong Turkish sun—apply sunscreen and stay hydrated to avoid sunburn; when visiting new beaches, to beware of sharp rocks and strong currents; and to always wear a life jacket when swimming in open waters during boat trips.
+It is recommended to be cautious of the strong Turkish sun – apply sunscreen and stay hydrated to avoid sunburn; when visiting new beaches, be aware of sharp rocks and strong currents; and always wear a life jacket when swimming in open waters during boat trips.
 Visitors must change before leaving the beach, as swimwear cover-ups are allowed only there.
 Kaş has no strict dress code, but modest attire is required when visiting mosques.

-It is also advised to ensure you're physically prepared and properly trained for activities like diving, snorkelling, and paragliding; to keep your valuables secure, especially in busy areas like bazaars and promenades.
+It is also advisable to ensure you are physically prepared and properly trained for activities such as diving, snorkelling, and paragliding, and to keep your valuables secure, especially in busy areas like bazaars and promenades.
 With these precautions, you can enjoy a safe and unforgettable trip to Kaş.